mlswg/mls-protocol/draft-ietf-mls-protocol.md

 proposal or a Remove proposal exists for herself, this proposal MUST be ignored and added to the list of discarded proposals in the Commit.

-Each proposal covered by the Commit is identified by a ProposalID structure.
-The `sender` field in this structure indicates the member of the group that sent the proposal (according to their index in the ratchet tree).
-The `hash` field contains the hash of the MLSPlaintext in which the Proposal was sent, using the hash function for the group's ciphersuite.
+Each proposal covered by the Commit is identified by a ProposalID value, which contains the hash of the MLSPlaintext in which the Proposal was sent, using the hash function for the group's ciphersuite.